 - Warmed organic pure maple syrup + cinnamon to serve with pancakes

-- Preheat pancake skillet on medium heat (I like to use a larger skillet when making pancakes so I can cook more batter at once).
+- Grease large skillet with coconut oil and preheat it over the stove on medium-low heat.
+I like to use a larger skillet when making pancakes so I can cook more batter at once.

 - In a medium sized bowl whisk together all of the dry ingredients.